PerGro/-Numerical-control-machine-tool-simulation/README.md

       m = Main(file, mould, type='CNC')
       m.updata(fs)

-The parameter "file" is the txt path, "mould" have two choices: "normal" or "step" (what do they mean?
+The parameter "file" is the txt file (.txt) path, "mould" have two choices: "normal" or "step" (what do they mean?
 I'll talk about later), "type" is command type, like CNC(pre-described) or something else (need custom set up).

 And the updata method is to change the scaling multiple of parameters(zoom in or out of the view).

-Then, just watch :)
+Then, just run and watch :)

 ## Interface description